Meddowe History, Family Crest & Coats of Arms

 Early Origins of the Meddowe family

 The surname Meddowe was first found in Suffolk at Witnesham, a parish, in the union of Woodbridge, hundred of Carlford.
 "The family of Meadows, from a branch of which the present Earl Manvers is descended, have had a seat here since the time of Richard III."

 Early History of the Meddowe family

-Another 179 words (13 lines of text) are included under the topic Early Meddowe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meddowe research.
+Another 90 words (6 lines of text) are included under the topic Early Meddowe History in all our PDF Extended History products and printed products wherever possible.

 Meddowe Spelling Variations

 Meddowe has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Meadowes, Meadows, Meadow, Meddows, Meddus, Meadus, Medus, Medis and many more.